Attorney Barry Jennings

 A focused and determined attorney ready to fight for you

-Mr. Jennings joined the Law Offices of James Scott Farrin in 2006.
-He is presently a shareholder and practices in the Firm's Workers' Compensation Department.
+Barry Jennings joined the Law Offices of James Scott Farrin in 2006.
+He is presently a shareholder and practices in the firm's Workers' Compensation Department.
 He received his J.D. with honors from the University of North Carolina School of Law, and graduated magna cum laude from North Carolina State University, where he received his B.S. in Animal Science.

-Since obtaining his law degree, Mr. Jennings has practiced in the area of workers' compensation, and is now representing workers having suffered catastrophic injuries as a result of a work accident.
+Since obtaining his law degree, Barry has practiced in the area of workers' compensation, and is now representing workers having suffered catastrophic injuries as a result of a work accident.

-"After working in insurance defense as an attorney for workers' compensation insurance carriers, I sought to make an immediate, substantial and positive impact on the lives of injured workers in North Carolina," Mr. Jennings says.
+"After working in insurance defense as an attorney for workers' compensation insurance carriers, I sought to make an immediate, substantial and positive impact on the lives of injured workers in North Carolina," Barry says.
 "I enjoy explaining the law and helping real people with real problems."

 University of North Carolina School of Law